tq-systems/meta-tq/doc/README.TQMa8x.md

 * USB support in Linux
   * USB3 ID pin handling not implemented (missing DRD/OTG support in driver)
   * USB3 devices not clean detected - clock and power issues?
+* counting of i2c devices bus starts at i2c-2 (because i2c-0 and i2c-1 are reserved for i2c_rpbus)
+* can bitrate limited to 125000 (in can0/can1.service)

 ## SD-Card Boot